 After getting your tattoo, your fresh art will be wrapped in either a bandage or selefane (plastic wrap).
-You want to leave this on for 3 hrs, then take it off and clean it with basic soap and warm water (have a shower if its in a hard to reach spot).
+You want to leave this on for three hours, then take it off and clean it with basic soap and warm water (have a shower if it’s in a hard to reach spot).
 Pat it dry with a clean towel or paper towel.
-Give it a day or 2 to dry out, then start applying moisturizer when dry.
+Give it a day or two to dry out, then start applying moisturizer when dry.
 Common sense healing.

 SOME OTHER QUESTIONS

 Yes.
 But not bad enough for people to not get them.
 Usually it's a 10% 80% 10% breakdown.
 10% think it hurts a lot.
-80% think it is t that bad, but experience some tender spots here and there.
+80% think it isn’t that bad, but experience some tender spots here and there.
 And 10% think it doesn't hurt at all.
-Most likely your in the 80%, so don't be to worried.
+Most likely you’re in the 80%, so don't be to worried.

 Never!
-You will be hard pressed to find any professional studio in 2015 reusing needles.
-It's not only ridiculous but not economical.
+You will be hard pressed to find any professional studio in 2018 reusing needles.
+It's not only ridiculous, but not economical.
 The production of today's premade needles make it very convenient for artists.
 You should always see an artist open the needle from a fresh package when your about to get started.

 Plan for two weeks to be safe.

 Tattoos generally cost between $140-200 an hour.
 All depends on who your artist is.